 Day 1: Southern beaches

 We arrived at the South Airport and we got our rented car from AutoReisen.
 I recommend this rental company: it’s very cheap (we paid 23 euros per day) and cars are good.
+But you can also compare the prices with Rentalcars.
 And, yes, you have to rent a car if you want to visit the island.

 Since we decided not to come back to the south of the island for the rest of the holiday, we spent the afternoon at Playa el Médano and Playa de la Tejita, two beautiful beaches close to the airport, frequented mostly by locals and kitesurfers.